HunterM321/HunterM321.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
 description: Here are some of my work and personal projects.
 This page is still being updated for more content, please stay tuned!
+Currently I finished the Deep Learning-based Dynamical System Solver page and I am currently working on the CubeSat Control System page.
 The images you see here are generated using AI.
 nav: true
 nav_order: 3
 display_categories: [work, personal]